HVAC Training Schools & Certification in Missouri

 Comprising 40 credits, the energy efficiency certificate provides students with an understanding of stationary engineering, geothermal heat pumps, energy and the environment, entrepreneurship, and energy management, efficiency, and conservation.

-These HVAC programs prepare students to take and pass the EPA 608 refrigerant certification and train them in all areas of HVAC work.
+These HVAC programs prepare students to take and pass the EPA 608 refrigerant certification and trains them in all areas of HVAC work.
 Upon completion, students can take up roles such as HVAC service technician, HVAC systems installer, salesperson or service manager, and commercial refrigeration service technician.

 • Location: Kansas City, MO